piotromashov/piotromashov/README.md

 ### Techno-Artist

-🔥 I participate in the organization of the regional burning man in Argentina, and also mantainer of the ticketing system.
-[FuegoAustral](https://github.com/fuegoaustral).

 🎧 I'm a DJ/Producer.

  🚦I create visual experiences using custom lightning systems using Arduino, ESP32 and sensor devices.